Watch this space for 2018 Call for Papers

 2017: Philip K. Dick and Vast Narrative

-The first PKD Day to be held at Birmingham City University
+The second PKD Day to be held at Birmingham City University

-Topics for presentations might include but are not limited to:
+Topics for presentation might include, but are not limited to:

 - Vast narratives and storyworlds

 - Adaptation theory